Non Invasive Prenatal Care

 What are the benefits of this test?

-• There is no risk of miscarriage
+• There is no risk of miscarriage.

-• False positive results of 0.08%, 0.15% and 0.2% for Trisomies 21, 18 and 13, respectively.
+• False-positive results are 0.08%, 0.15%, and 0.2% for Trisomies 21, 18, and 13, respectively.

-• Applied to single and twin pregnancies.
+• It is applicable to single and twin pregnancies.

 Is it a diagnostic test?